Shem Tob Gaguine

-Shemtob Gaguin(e) (5 September 1884 – 30 July 1953) was a British Sephardic rabbi and scion of a famous Moroccan rabbinical dynasty which emigrated to Palestine from Spain at the time of the Inquisition.
+Shemtob Gaguin(e) (5 September 1884 – 30 July 1953) was a Sephardic rabbi and scion of a famous Moroccan rabbinical dynasty which emigrated to Palestine from Spain at the time of the Inquisition.

 Biography

 He was the great-grandson of R. Chaim Abraham Gagin, the first Hakham Bashi of the Holy Land during the Ottoman Empire, and the son and nephew respectively of Rabbis Isaac and Abraham Gaguin.
-He was the great-great grandson of the famous scholar and kabbalist, Sar Shalom Sharabi.
+He was the great-great-grandson of the famous scholar and kabbalist, Sar Shalom Sharabi.